-- Manage applications for registration consistent with approved registration standards. - Manage student registrations. - Receive and investigate notifications about health practitioners and students in relation to performance, conduct or health matters - Provide effective coordinated support and comprehensive data and advice for state and territory boards, national committees and registration and notifications committees in their decision making about registration and notification matters. - Manage matters relating to practitioner impairment. - Facilitate communication with stakeholders and manage key relations. - Provide support for hearing panels preparation and circulation of agendas and associated papers, drafting decisions and correspondence. - Establish effective arrangements for professional advisers - · Continuously improve the design and implementation of delegations - Communications support for issues and media management which is consistent with the Board's media strategy - · Increase national consistency of processes and decision making to implement standards - Provision of legal advice and services
+- Manage applications for registration consistent with approved registration standards. - Manage student registrations. - · Receive and investigate notifications about health practitioners and students in relation to performance, conduct or health matters - Provide effective coordinated support and comprehensive data and advice for state and territory boards, national committees and registration and notifications committees in their decision making about registration and notification matters. - Manage matters relating to practitioner impairment. - · Facilitate communication with stakeholders and manage key relations. - Provide support for hearing panels preparation and circulation of agendas and associated papers, drafting decisions and correspondence. - The preparation, facilitation and conduct of examinations if required by the Board. - · Establish effective arrangements for professional advisers - · Continuously improve the design and implementation of delegations - Communications support for issues and media management which is consistent with the Board's media strategy - · Increase national consistency of processes and decision making to implement standards - Provision of legal advice and services